chmouel/blog/content/posts/2021-11-14-for-the-love-of-centered-windows.md

 Fast forward 3 months later, I was happily switched back onto Linux with the promises of those titling windows manager where windows gets titled and rearranged exactly the way I would wanted it.

 But I never got into titling windows manager and never understood it really.
-Before that ultra wide screen display, I was mostly a one large window person with fast Alt-&lt;Tab&gt; fingers.
+Before that ultra wide screen display, I was mostly a one large window person with fast Alt-<Tab> fingers.
 I would have my Emacs (or browser/terminal) in full screen which was just right to look at without moving my head since the screen was smaller where I can focus on the task at hand, without having five of them at the same time.

 In titling windows manager you can customize it a lot but no matter what layout I tried I never could get it right.